 – A Mesoamerican Cumorah makes the SOUTHWARD flight of few surviving Nephites after the final battle go directly back into enemy controlled territory.
 (Mormon 8:2)

-– A Mesoamerican Cumorah requires all Jaredites to have been in Mesoamerica also, which makes the over 2-4 MILLION deaths of the final battle questionable.
+– A Mesoamerican Cumorah requires all Jaredites to have been in the small area of Tehuantepec Mesoamerica also, which makes the over 2-4 MILLION deaths of the final battle possible, but questionable.
 (Ether 15:2,14)

-– A Veracruz Cumorah makes the moving of ALL THE NEPHITE RECORDS from the Hill Shim to Hill Cumorah illogical (a distance of LESS than a hundred miles or so – Mormon 4:23)
+– A Veracruz Cumorah might make the moving of ALL THE NEPHITE RECORDS from the Hill Shim to Hill Cumorah a bit illogical (a distance of LESS than a hundred miles or so – Mormon 4:23).
+Both Cumorah and Shim were “about to be overthrown” (Mormon 4:23), why not just leave the records hidden in Shim, unless you were planning on truly taking them far enough away to a completely different region where the Nephites hoped to establish a new home?
+(Mormon 4:22)

 – If the Book is all south of Oaxaca then there are SERIOUS issues with the animal lists mentioned for BOTH the Nephites & Jaredites. (see my article here)